butzee/Wildfire_Visualization_and_HCI/README.md

 12. Wait for the installation to complete.
 13. Once the installation is finished, click "Finish

-### Application Startup Options
+### Application Startup Steps

 This application can be started using various methods.
+If you choose to build and start the application using npm, please download the `RDS-2013-0009.6_SQLITE.zip` file from the following link: [Download RDS-2013-0009.6_SQLITE.zip](https://www.fs.usda.gov/rds/archive/products/RDS-2013-0009.6/RDS-2013-0009.6_SQLITE.zip).
+Once downloaded, unzip the file, rename it to "data.zip" and ensure that the unzipped database file remains in the same directory as the zip file.
+This SQLite database contains the wildfire data required for accurate visualizations and analyses of the wildfire occurrences.
 Choose the option that suits your needs:

-#### Option 1: Using NPM
+#### Step 1: Using NPM
 1. Open the command prompt or terminal.
 2. Navigate to the application directory.
 3. Run the command `npm install` to install the required dependencies.
 4. After the installation is complete, run the command `npm run start` to start the application.

-#### Option 2: Compilation as a Standalone File
+#### Step 2: Compilation as a Standalone File
 1. Open the command prompt or terminal.
 2. Navigate to the application directory.
 3. Choose the appropriate command based on your operating system: